-25 2.8 Accounting rate: The rate agreed between administrations* in a given relation that is used for the establishment of international accounts.
+25 2.8 Accounting rate: The rate agreed between recognized operating agencies in a given relation that is used for the establishment of international accounts.

 Reasons: This provision is deemed to be still valid with the updating of the term "recognized operating agencies".